Luke Glendening

-Lucas Glendening (born April 28, 1989) is an American professional ice hockey player for the Dallas Stars of the National Hockey League (NHL).
-He previously played in the NHL for the Detroit Red Wings.
+Lucas Glendening (born April 28, 1989) is an American professional ice hockey player who is a forward for the New Jersey Devils of the National Hockey League (NHL).
+He previously played in the NHL for the Detroit Red Wings, Dallas Stars, and Tampa Bay Lightning.

 Playing career

 Amateur

 Glendening started out his years of playing hockey in his hometown East Grand Rapids, Michigan.
 He played varsity all four years he attended East Grand Rapids High School and was their leading scorer for two out of the four years.
 He also spent one year as a post-graduate at The Hotchkiss School.
-Prior to turning professional, Glendening attended the University of Michigan where he played four seasons (2008—2012) of NCAA college hockey with the Michigan Wolverines.
+Prior to turning professional, Glendening attended the University of Michigan where he played four seasons (2008–2012) of NCAA college hockey with the Michigan Wolverines.

 In his sophormore season, Glendening was an alternate captain for Michigan.
 In 45 games, Glendening recorded seven goals and 14 assists.
 The Wolverines slipped to seventh in the CCHA but won six straight games in the conference tournament to win the 2010 CCHA men's ice hockey tournament and earn an NCAA tournament bid.
 Michigan defeated Bemidji State in the NCAA Midwest Regional before falling to Miami, 3–2, in double overtime in the regional final.

 Glendening was a captain for Michigan in his junior season, along with Carl Hagelin.
 He was one of six Wolverines to play in all 44 games, where he recorded eight goals and 10 assists.
 Michigan finished first in the CCHA and received an at-large bid to the NCAA tournament after a surprise loss to Western Michigan in the CCHA semifinals.
 The Wolverines swept Nebraska-Omaha and Colorado College to capture the NCAA West Regional and defeated North Dakota, 2–0, to reach the Frozen Four championship game; falling 3–2 to Minnesota-Duluth in overtime.

 Glendening was again a captain for Michigan in his senior season and scored a career-high 10 goals and 11 assists in 41 games.
 The Wolverines finished tied for second place in the CCHA with Western Michigan and received an at-large bid to the NCAA tournament after falling to the Broncos in the CCHA Championship Game.
 Cornell defeated Michigan, 3–2 in overtime, in the regional semifinals.